prayash/eventide/TUTORIAL.md

 </Entity>
 ```

 See how readable and user-friendly this is?
 It's practically English.
-You can look up every single prop I've used in the A-Frame docs.
+You can look up every single prop here in the A-Frame docs.
+Instead of string attributes, I'm passing in objects.

 ## Populating the Environment
 Now that we've got this sweet scene set up, we can populate it with objects.
 They can be basic 3D geometry objects like cubes, spheres, cylinders, octahedrons, or even custom 3D models.
 For the sake of simplicity, we'll use of the defaults provided by A-Frame, and then write our own component and attach it to the default object to customize it.
 Let's build a low poly count sphere because they look cool.
 We'll define another entity and pass in our attributes to make it look the way we want.
 We'll be using the `a-octahedron` primitive for this.
 This snippet of code will live in-between the `Scene` tags as well.